-Preference will be given to applicants whose applications are complete and received by the NHTI Admissions Office no later than January 10, 2014, for Summer 2014 admission (with the exception of the interview).
+Preference will be given to applicants whose applications are complete and received by the NHTI Admissions Office no later than January 9, 2015, for Summer 2015 admission (with the exception of the interview).

-- 1. High school or college biology with lab and chemistry with lab, both with grades of "C" or higher; - College preparatory algebra I with a grade of "C" or higher or NHTI's MT 103 and MT 104 both with grades of "C" or higher; - 3.
-Personal interview will be arranged with the applicant by the Admissions Office once the admission file is complete; - 4.
-Applicants must attend the Introduction to Radiology Seminar given by the Radiology Department, which includes instructions and clearances to perform an observation in a hospital Radiology Department.
-Applicants must write an essay based on the Hospital Observation; instructions on how to complete this requirement are available through the Blackboard site for Radiology (user name: NHTI-Radiology; password: student) or from the Admissions Office at (603) 230-4011, or you may access the instructions at www.nhti. edu.
-If you have further questions please contact the Admissions Office at (603) 230-4011 or nhtiadm@ccsnh.edu. - The applicant must complete a course in Cardiopulmonary Resuscitation and Airway Obstruction Management for the Healthcare Provider/Professional Rescuer before program registration.
+- High school or college biology with lab and chemistry with lab, both with grades of "C" or higher; - College preparatory algebra I with a grade of "C" or higher or NHTI's MT 103 and MT 104 both with grades of "C" or higher; - Personal interview will be arranged with the applicant by the Admissions Office once the admission file is complete; - The applicant must complete a course in Cardiopulmonary Resuscitation and Airway Obstruction Management for the Healthcare Provider/Professional Rescuer before program registration.